-V. That any person having a legal or equitable estate, in fee or for life, in land lying in any inland swamp, or in land That such guardian, husband or committee, shall apply in a summary way, by petition, to the Court of Chancery, in behalf of their respective infants, wives, idiots or lunatics, for leave to become members of any corporation formed under this act for draining and improving the swamp in which the land of such infants, wives, idiots and lunaties, are situated, in respect of such lands, and the said Court shall have power to inquire into the propriety of granting such leave, and to make such order therein as may seem meet; and if the Court shall grant leave, it shall be lawful for the person who shall have presented the petition to become a party to the articles of association for forming such corporation in respect of such land, and the same shall be as binding and effectual to all intents and purposes as if such person had been the actual proprietor
+V. That any person having a legal or equitable estate, in fee or for life, in land for the purposes of this act: Provided, shall apply in a summary way, by petition, to the Court of Chancery, in behalf of their respective infants, wives, idiots or lunatics, for leave to become members of any corporation formed under this act for draining and improving the swamp in which the land of such infants, wives, idiots and lunatics, are situated, in respect of such lands, and the said Court shall have power to inquire into the propriety of granting such leave, and to make such order therein as may seem meet; and if the Court shall grant leave, it shall be lawful for the person who shall have presented the petition to become with double toil. a party to the articles of association for forming such corporation in respect of such land, and the same shall be as binding and effectual to all intents and purposes as if such person had been the actual proprietor